dxw/air-text/doc/upgrading-node.md

 - `package.json`
 - `Dockerfile`

+### Installing the new Node version with `nvm`
-If you don't have that version of node installed, use `nvm` (Node Version Manager) to install it:
+If you don't have that version of Node installed, you can use `nvm` (Node Version Manager) to install it:

 ```bash
 nvm install v22.13.1